Lordchancellorr/auxillary-projects/auxilliary-projects.md

 ![Second Developer](./images/Second%20developer.PNG)
 ![Third Developer](./images/Third%20developer.PNG)
 ---
 This brings us to the end of the project.

-Thanks for your patience.
-To see the video implementation of this project, click [here](https://vimeo.com/758531075/a1d87f747f).
+**This is the video of the Project Implementation and how the users were onboarded.
+Please click [here](https://vimeo.com/758531075/a1d87f747f) to access it.
+Thanks**
+--